ShawnLDonahue/ShawnLDonahue.github.io/_posts/2025-01-25-OpenScap-STIG.md

 That's fine.
 This is fine.
 Everything is fine.

-So, time to get OpenSCAP on linux workstation and see what that looks like but before....
+So, time to get OpenSCAP on linux workstation and see what that looks like but before -

 ```bash
 "Dear ChatGPT, what can I expect, or give a brief summary of the process of installing OpenSCAP, running it, the output, and actions I can take or would normally be expected to take in a professional setting."